 [Holistic Squid note: I love EVERYTHING that Monica makes, but I especially love when she makes magic with ingredients.
 In this recipe, Monica uses cauliflower as the thickener for the curry, eliminating the need for processed cornstarch or other nastiness.
 Savory, nutritious, and won't leave you feeling like you ate a box of bricks – Thanks, Real Food Devotee!]

 I suspect our food, among other things, as the major factor of change.
-There is a growing, gaping chasm between the amount of nutrients and immuno-fortifying factors bestowed on our ancestors by their food supply compared with that of our modern food choices.
+There is a growing, gaping chasm between a number of nutrients and immuno-fortifying factors bestowed on our ancestors by their food supply compared with that of our modern food choices.
 Curry can be prepared so that it is not only very nourishing, but its many medicinal spices can be immune boosters as well.

-- 1 whole chicken OR (skip steps 1-3 below and use 4 cups of previously make chicken stock (not canned or cartoned) and 3-4 cups of cooked chicken meat sliced - buy pasture raised chickens here
+- 1 whole chicken OR (skip steps 1-3 below and use 4 cups of previously make chicken stock (not canned or from a carton) and 3-4 cups of cooked chicken meat sliced – buy pasture raised chickens here

 - 3 tablespoons butter, preferably from cows raised on pasture

 - 2 tablespoons coconut oil – find it here

 - 2 medium yellow onions, chopped

 - 5 cloves garlic, finely chopped or grated

 - 1/2 – 1 head cauliflower, rough chopped